Terms of Reference – Audit Committee

 4.4 The Committee shall establish any process it considers necessary for the induction of new Committee members and, where required, ongoing training of existing Committee members.

-5.1 To regularly review the engagement and performance of the AIFM and the Portfolio Managers and also to review the terms of the AIFM and the Portfolio Management agreement, to ensure they are competitive and in the interests of shareholders in particular:
+5.1 To regularly review the engagement and performance of the AIFM and the Portfolio Manager and also to review the terms of the AIFM and the Portfolio Management agreement, to ensure they are competitive and in the interests of shareholders.
+In particular:

-• to keep under review the contract notice period of the AIFM and Portfolio Management Agreements; and
+· to keep under review the contract notice period of the AIFM and Portfolio Management Agreements;

 5.2 To negotiate terms with the AIFM and the Portfolio Manager.